All Products

 Computing Resource

-Associate and manage the computing resources used for data development in the workspace, such as MaxCompute, Hologres, and AnalyticDB.
+Associate and manage compute resources for data development, such as MaxCompute, Hologres, and AnalyticDB for MySQL.

-Register and manage self-managed CDH, CDP, and EMR clusters, and configure authentication files and account mappings.
-This feature is visible only for workspaces that do not use the new version of Data Studio.
+Register and manage self-managed CDH/CDP or EMR clusters, and configure authentication files and account mapping relationships.
+This feature is visible only for workspaces that do not use the new Data Studio.

 Workspace Members and Roles

-View the permissions of predefined roles, or customize new roles and configure their functional permissions and role mappings for computing resources.
-You can also add members to or remove members from the workspace and assign them predefined or custom workspace-level roles.
+View preset role permissions, create custom roles, and configure their feature permissions and role mappings to compute resources.
+You can also add or remove workspace members and assign roles.

 For more information, see Manage permissions on workspace-level services.